use-inkubator/Ecosystem-Grants/applications/verifiable_offchain_computing.md

 The sdk is here to simplify development by providing a stable, ACID-compliant connection with ink! smart contracts.
 This eliminates concurrency issues and enables a request-response programming model for seamless interaction between the workers and on-chain smart contracts.

 ##### Key Benefits
-- seamless connectivity between ink! smart contracts and workers
+- Seamless connectivity between ink! smart contracts and workers
-- Reliable kv-store on blockchains for durable state management
+- Reliable KV-store on blockchains for durable state management
-- Transactional (ACID) on-chain kv-store designed for stateful dApp deployed on Phala Cloud
+- Transactional (ACID) on-chain KV-store designed for stateful dApps deployed on Phala Cloud
 - ACID-compliant read, write, and contract call operations for consistent data handling
 - Request-response programming model that simplifies interactions between worker and on-chain smart contracts

 ##### Note
-In 2023, our team built the [Phala's offchain rollup anchor](https://github.com/Phala-Network/phat-offchain-rollup) implementation to ink! smart contracts in context of Phala Builder.
+In 2023, our team built the [Phala's offchain rollup anchor](https://github.com/Phala-Network/phat-offchain-rollup) implementation for ink! smart contracts in the context of Phala Builder.
 Even if this sdk is still used in mainnet, it was built with ink! v4, OpenBrush and Phat Contracts.
 OpenBrush is now deprecated.
 Phat Contracts are replaced by Phala Cloud.
-The main goal is to provide the same features as [Phala's offchain rollup anchor](https://github.com/Phala-Network/phat-offchain-rollup) but with the last technologies (ink! v5 or ink! v6 and Phala Cloud compatibility)
+The main goal is to provide the same features as [Phala's offchain rollup anchor](https://github.com/Phala-Network/phat-offchain-rollup) but with the latest technologies (ink! v5 or ink! v6 and Phala Cloud compatibility)

 ##### Languages
-The library/crate used in ink! smart contracts will be written in Rust and the last released ink! version.
+The library/crate used in ink! smart contracts will be written in Rust and the latest released ink! version.
-The library used in the worker deployed on Phala Cloud will be written in TypeScript and will be used the last version of Polkadot.js api.
+The library used in the worker deployed on Phala Cloud will be written in TypeScript and will use the latest version of Polkadot.js api.

 #### Price Feed Oracle, VRF Oracle, Graph Api Oracle

 In the previous cohort, we released the [decentralized oracles](https://github.com/use-inkubator/Ecosystem-Grants/blob/master/applications/decentralized_oracles.md) built with Phala's offchain rollup anchor.
-We want to build the same oracles with the new SDK to ensure the robustness of the new sdk and provides concrete and functional usage example.
+We want to build the same oracles with the new SDK to ensure the robustness of the new SDK and provide concrete and functional usage examples.
 - Price Feed Oracle.
 The Oracle will read the data from CoinGecko and feed the data in ink! smart contracts
 - VRF Oracle.
 It will generate cryptographically secure random numbers for ink! smart contracts
 - Graph API Oracle that: The Oracle will query a SubQuery/SubSquid endpoint and send the output to the ink! smart contract

-For both oracle, we will provide:
+For both oracles, we will provide:
-- the worker to be deployed on Phala Cloud
+- The worker to be deployed on Phala Cloud
-- the ink! smart contracts to interact with the worker
+- The ink! smart contracts to interact with the worker
-- a UI to test and play with these smart contracts.
+- A UI to test and play with these smart contracts
-- for the Graph API Oracle, we will index the data from the dApps Staking on Astar and return the information about the stakers
+- For the Graph API Oracle, we will index the data from the dApps Staking on Astar and return the information about the stakers
-- the documentation to use these oracles
+- The documentation to use these oracles

 The smart contracts will be deployed on testnet.